lit chalice is on a table in front of the lectern along with a bouquet of flowers

 • Holding hands (optional) while singing the closing hymn, #1010, “We Give Thanks.”

-Because members of our congregation come from many different faith traditions, at various times during the year our services may include various holiday observances and reflections drawn from the Christian, Jewish, Muslim, Hindu, Earth-Centered, and other liturgical calendars.
+Because members of our congregation come from many different faith traditions, at various times during the year our services may include various holiday observances and reflections drawn from the Christian, Jewish, Muslim, Hindu, and Earth-Centered beliefs, and other liturgical calendars.

 We also occasionally incorporate multigenerational plays and pageants, longer musical performances, child dedications, and coming-of-age ceremonies.
 We offer childcare and learning programs for children and youth during the Sunday Service.